lenrdpei/cpp_primer_exercises/README.md

 ## **Description**
 This is a repo to record personal answers of [*lenrdpei*](https://github.com/lenrdpei) to attached exercises in *C++ Primer 5th edition*.
-If you've figured out any careless mistakes, please kindly open an issue.
+If you've figured out any careless mistakes, please kindly [*open an issue*](https://github.com/lenrdpei/cpp_primer_practice/issues/new).
 ## **Progress**
 - [ ] Section 1: C++ Basis
 - [ ] Section 2: C++ Standard Library